hugobbi/mnist-visual-fields/README.md

 ### Custom forward pass function

 For every forward pass computed in this program, the `compute_forward_pass` function is used.
 It can be customized to work in different ways for each time the forward pass is computed.

+## Computing cosine similarity matrix

+In order to compute the cosine similarity matrix (CSM) for the model, it is first necesary to compute the prototype for each digit for each layer.
+This is done by using the `generate_prototypes` function.
+It is recommended to use the `generate_prototypes_mp` function, as it uses all cores of the CPU to compute the prototypes in parallel.

+To finnaly compute the CSM, use the `compute_cosine_similarity_matrix` function.

+### Visualizing CSM

+To visualize the matrices, use the `plot_cs_matrix` function.